If you or a family member has a cold, it means you have a virus that is affecting your head and chest, including your nose, throat, sinuses and ears.

 - Get plenty of rest.

-- Drink lots of fluids – such as water, fruit juice, tea and soft drinks.
+- Drink lots of fluids such as water.

 - Use a humidifier to increase air moisture, especially in your bedroom.

 There are no medicines that cure a cold.
+Antibiotics only work against bacterial infections, not the viral infections that cause a cold.
 However, you can treat your symptoms with medicines such as painkillers, nose drops or sprays, cough syrups and drops, throat lozenges and decongestants.
 (Check with your doctor or pharmacist before you take any of these if you’re already taking other medicines.)

 Always read the medicine instructions and ask your doctor or pharmacist if you are not sure.